 Clothing used to be “simply” a reflection of personality.

-At the latest Global Wellness Summit in New York, an invite-simplest international gathering that brings together specialists from specific sectors of the $4.2 trillion well-being economic system, “nicely style” was deemed one of the buzziest trends of 2019.
+At the latest Global Wellness Summit in New York, an invite-simplest international gathering that brings together specialists from specific sectors of the $4.2 trillion well-being economic system, “nicely style” was deemed one of the buzziest trends in 2019.

 “We put on garments all of the time, and while you consider it, the reality they haven’t achieved anything for us is bizarre,” stated Beth McGroarty, vice president of studies and forecasting for the Global Wellness Summit.
-“Technology’s been around a long term; however our clothes had been silly.”
+“Technology’s been around a long term; however, our clothes had been silly.”

 Not, however, for a good deal longer.